sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/pricing/index.md

 You may want to allow your users to negotiate a price for a transaction instead of setting a default listing price that determines the transaction payment.
-In a negotiation flow, the customer or provider starts the transaction with suggesting a price, and the other party can then either accept or reject the price, or make a counter offer.
-This price is set as the main line item of the transaction instead of the default listing price.
+In a negotiation flow, the customer or provider starts the transaction with requesting or suggesting a quote, and the other party can then either accept or reject the quote, or make a counter offer.
+This quote is set as the main line item of the transaction instead of the default listing price.

-Once both parties have accepted a price, the negotiation completes with the customer making a payment for the agreed-upon price.
-Your potential customer and provider commissions will then be applied in addition to the negotiated price to form the payin and payout totals of the transaction.
+Once both parties have accepted a quote, the negotiation completes with the customer making a payment.
+Your potential customer and provider commissions will be applied in addition to the negotiated quote to form the payin and payout totals of the transaction.